School of Health & Science Undergraduate

 Career Opportunities

 Graduates can apply to practice as a Registered Nurse Intellectual Disability in Ireland and throughout the UK and EU.
-Graduates can apply for positions at Staff Nurse grade in the Irish healthcare Sector.
+Graduates can apply for positions at the Staff Nurse grade in the Irish healthcare Sector.

 Future Careers: